 - Coffee production: approx. 767 million pounds

 Right on the tail of Honduras, India is another coffee-producing powerhouse in the industry.
 Mostly farmed in three states in the southern area, the region Karnataka is responsible for nearly 65% of all coffee produced in India.
-Farms in India produce mostly Robusta beans, but there are some farms increasing their Arabica yields due to the global demands for it.
+Farms in India produce mostly Robusta beans, but there are some farms increasing their Arabica yields due to the global demand for it.

 - Coffee production: approx. 634 million pounds